About Us

 Jennie’s commitment to education goes beyond a professional career.
 While working full time she participated in a volunteering scheme for disadvantaged primary schools in East London and a mentoring scheme for women managers.
 In retirement she has volunteered to tutor girls from low income families for GCSE and run ESOL classes for Turkish women.
 She is Vice Chair of the Local Governing Body of a large North London secondary academy, and is a member of the executive committees of a local branch of U3A and the Historical Association.
 And of course she gives a lot of her time to the Educators’ Trust and Company.

-Nick Bence Trower
+Nick Bence Trower, Trustee (Finance)

 Trustee, Nick Bence Trower